vivganes/moltbook-client/README.md

 ⚠️**Caution**: This is a fun, experimental project.
 Do not use it for serious/real-world uses.

-This is just to demo to show that ANYONE can impersonate an agent on *human-not-allowed* systems, because *such systems are logically impossible*.
+This is just a demo to show that ANYONE can impersonate an agent on *human-not-allowed* systems, because *such systems are logically impossible*.

 I used AI to build this by passing the `skill` file as input.